 Red Rock Small Area Transportation Study

-Pinal County has commissioned the Red Rock Small Area Transportation Study (SATS) to assess the area and create a plan to ensure the current and proposed transportation systems are aligned with the existing needs and anticipated growth and development.
-The core objective of the SATS is to evaluate the existing and future transportation system needs for the community and the surrounding area.
-The primary goals of the study are to define the current circulation system, evaluate its performance, forecast future needs, and prepare a plan fulfilling the identified transportation needs.
-See more information on the Red Rock Small Area Transportation Study.
+A study by Pinal County to assess the area and create a plan to ensure the current and proposed transportation systems are aligned with the existing needs and anticipated growth and development.
+The core objective of the SATS was to evaluate the existing and future transportation system needs for the community and the surrounding area.
+The primary goals of the study were to define the current circulation system, evaluate its performance, forecast future needs, and prepare a plan fulfilling the identified transportation needs.
+See more information on the Red Rock Small Area Study.

 North / South Corridor Study

 A study by the Arizona Department of Transportation and Federal Highway Administration to identify and evaluate a possible route between U.S. Route 60 in the City of Apache Junction and Interstate 10 near Eloy and Picacho.
 See more information on the North/South Corridor Study.

 The Arizona Department of Transportation, in conjunction with the Federal Highway Administration, has begun construction of the Interim Phase II section of State Route 24 (SR24) also referred to as Gateway Freeway.
 This section will include approximately five miles of new freeway extending from Ellsworth Road in Maricopa County to Ironwood Drive in Pinal County.

 A study by the Arizona Department of Transportation and the Nevada Department of Transportation to identify a possible high-priority interstate link between Phoenix and Las Vegas with a high-level vision for potentially extending the corridor north to Canada and south to Mexico.
 See more information on the I-11 and Intermountain West Corridor Study.

 Freight Transportation Framework Study